3-manifold: Foundational results

 Some results are named as conjectures as a result of historical artifacts.

 We begin with the purely topological:

 Moise's theorem

 In geometric topology, Moise's theorem, proved by Edwin E. Moise in, states that any topological 3-manifold has an essentially unique piecewise-linear structure and smooth structure.

 As corollary, every compact 3-manifold has a Heegaard splitting.

 Prime decomposition theorem

 The prime decomposition theorem for 3-manifolds states that every compact, orientable 3-manifold is the connected sum of a unique (up to homeomorphism) collection of prime 3-manifolds.

 A manifold is prime if it cannot be presented as a connected sum of more than one manifold, none of which is the sphere of the same dimension.

 Kneser–Haken finiteness

-Kneser-Haken finiteness says that for each 3-manifold, there is a constant C such that any collection of surfaces of cardinality greater than C must contain parallel elements.
+Kneser-Haken finiteness says that for each compact 3-manifold, there is a constant C such that any collection of disjoint incompressible embedded surfaces of cardinality greater than C must contain parallel elements.